Hands of Hope In-School Prevention Program

 In its first semester, the Peaceful Bus Program saw a 50% reduction in bus referrals at one elementary school.
 Currently, administrators and teachers ride the school buses four times per year.
 In the future, staff members hope to increase usage to at least twice a month.

-Other schools in the county have been asking for more information about this program, so Mississinewa staff will meet this summer to write a Peaceful Bus Program manual.
+Other schools in the county have been asking for more information about this program, so Mississinewa staff will meet to write a Peaceful Bus Program manual.

 Peaceful Bus Program